Charles (Mac) McArthur

 The couple has educated both family and strangers.
 “That’s a good thing to do with your money,” McArthur avows.
 They also helped fund the remodeling of the department's seminar room.

-McArthur is a member of Tech’s Academy of Materials Science and Engineering, a past trustee of the Michigan Tech Fund Board of Trustees, a Golden M member of the alumni association, and the recipient of the University’s Board of Control Silver Medal (1980).
+McArthur is a member of Tech’s Academy of Materials Science and Engineering, a past trustee of the Michigan Tech Fund Board of Trustees, a Golden M member of the alumni association, and the recipient of the University’s Board of Trustees Silver Medal (1980).

 He’s eighty-two now.
 An avid boater, he has always enjoyed exploring the waters of San Francisco Bay.
 “I’m too old for that now,” he says.
 “I’m just happy to see the sun come up again.”